benmarwick/Interactive_PCA_Explorer/readme.md

 ```

 #### Running locally with Docker

+** NOTE** The Docker instructions are currently broken as the container image needs to be recreated
+to adapt to modern Docker security policies.

 If you have [Docker](https://www.docker.com/) installed, you can start a container to run the server: